 The shiny Viking grill, Mellen added, “is easy to use — just turn on the gas and push the ignite button.”

 Turning on gas, in fact, became kind of a theme for the week.
-A few days after the cookout, Mellen and Physical Plant staff were trained to use a gas fireplace that is a defining feature in Frank’s Lounge at 280 College, aka the Stangle Lounge.
+A few days after the cookout, Mellen and Facility Services staff were trained to use a gas fireplace that is a defining feature in Frank’s Lounge at 280 College, aka the Stangle Lounge.

 The placement of a chimney cap on Oct.
 9 was the finishing touch for the fireplace.
 A second fireplace lounge will be featured in the new Commons, bookending the cross-campus Alumni Walk with those cozy amenities.